revueltai/movinwords/README.md

 ```

 ## Letter Spacing
-You can provide a space between each letter:
+You can specify the space between each letter:

 ```js
 new Movinwords({
   el: '.my-sentence',